gl-yziquel/net-draw/README.md

 (Broken) CLI to generate SVG from Draw-the-net YAML description of network topologies
 =====================================================================================

 This repository is inspired from the [Draw-the-Net web application](https://github.com/cidrblock/drawthe.net).
 As such, it is not even remotely useful nor complete, let even in prototype status.
+DO NOT USE.
 Its purpose is to illustrate and provide meat and context to a GitHub pull request on the [JSDOM polyfill library](https://github.com/jsdom/jsdom) concerning the SVG `.getBoundingClientRect()` method.

 For the overall context, see the [Draw-the-Net demo](http://go.drawthe.net/).